pingcap/docs-tidb-operator/en/backup-to-pv-using-br.md

 > **Note:**
 >
-> The backup method described in this document is supported since TiDB Operator v1.1.8 version.
+> The backup method described in this document is supported starting from TiDB Operator v1.1.8.

 ## Ad-hoc backup